- Location: Illinois

 You must bring the same items to the IRC class as are required for the BRC class (see above).
 A motorcycle and helmet will be provided.

+The BRC 2 is designed to help riders become more comfortable on their own motorcycles.
+The course, which is 8.5 hours, is spent almost exclusively on driving skills.
 In order to take the course, you must have your own street-legal motorcycle OR written permission from the owner of a motorcycle you’ve borrowed.
-You must also already have a motorcycle endorsement on your license.
+You must also already have a motorcycle endorsement on your license, a DOT approved helmet, and valid proof of vehicle registration and insurance.

 You will also be required to bring the same items as are required for the BRC and IRC classes (see above), plus eye protection (goggles, glasses, or face shield) and a helmet.
 You also need to fill out a waiver and a motorcycle safety inspection checklist.
 The forms will be provided for you.